ramcharan0816/CREDIT-CARD-FRAUD-DETECTION/README.md

 The final results show that ensemble models and anomaly detection-based techniques provide higher reliability in detecting suspicious patterns.
 This project demonstrates how machine learning can support secure financial transactions and can be extended further by deploying it using Flask/Streamlit, integrating explainable AI techniques, and adapting the model for real-time fraud monitoring.
 🛠️ Tech Stack:
-Python
+Python,
-Scikit-Learn
+Scikit-Learn,
-Pandas
+Pandas,
-NumPy
+NumPy,
-Matplotlib / Seaborn
+Matplotlib / Seaborn,
-TensorFlow/Keras
+TensorFlow/Keras.